Co-author Tamika Seeto

 What we like about it: Despite having a unique target audience, the podcast offers a range of varied, interesting and helpful episodes like ‘DIY SEO’ and ‘How to get clients to pay you’ that could well prove useful for all listeners, not just tradies.

 Created by podcast veteran Alex Blumberg – previously the executive producer of This American Life and co-creator of Planet Money – StartUp is a narrative driven podcast that initially follows Blumberg on his journey to create a podcast business (meta, we know).
 We hear him botch his pitch to a Silicon Valley billionaire, struggle to settle on a business name, raise funds, find investors, and finally create a new show.

-What we like about it: Despite being one of the best radio producers out there, Blumberg lets us hear him fumble.
+What we like about it: Despite being a highly experienced radio producer, Blumberg lets us hear his struggles as well as his successes.
 He takes us into the boardrooms of major companies like Facebook and DropBox as well as into his home where we hear everyday conversations with his wife (the first episode sees her criticise Blumberg’s choice of business attire – sneakers).
-The effect is an extremely open, sincere and honest show.
+The effect is an open, sincere and honest show.

 This weekly, Melbourne-based podcast is one of the most listened-to marketing podcasts in the world and frequently comes in at #1 in the iTunes marketing charts.
 Host Tim Reid, an ex-marketer for brands like Gillette and Dulux, encourages small businesses to grow by implementing big business marketing techniques.

 What we like about it: Reid seems to really get small business and alongside providing practical marketing tips and sitting down with successful small business owners and marketing professionals, he also offers useful answers to listener questions.